 The Working Group ultimately agreed that its recommendations regarding strings applicable to highly sensitive or regulated are sufficient in this regard, and therefore did not make any additional recommendations for incentives to operate verified TLDs.

 The GAC’s ICANN67 Communiqué included a summary of GAC discussions on the Working Group’s draft recommendations regarding Registry Voluntary Commitments and Public Interest Commitments.
 The Working Group reviewed the Communiqué.
 On 4 May 2020, the GAC provided consolidated input from individual GAC members on the topics discussed at ICANN67, including Registry Commitments / Public Interest Commitments.
-In this informal input, many of the responses focused on this issue of DNS abuse, and specifically reiterated GAC Advice that CCT-RT recommendations regarding DNS abuse need to be addressed prior to the beginning of the next application round.
+In this informal input, many of the responses focused on this issue of DNS abuse, and specifically reiterated GAC Consensus Advice that CCT-RT recommendations regarding DNS abuse need to be addressed prior to the beginning of the next application round.
 Some comments supported the WG’s conclusion that a holistic approach is needed to address DNS Abuse.
 Some other comments stated that PDP should provide recommendations on this issue.
-Additional themes in the comments included concerns about enforcement mechanisms in relation to PICs and the importance of providing protections for strings in highly regulated sectors consistent with previous GAC Advice.
+Additional themes in the comments included concerns about enforcement mechanisms in relation to PICs and the importance of providing protections for strings in highly regulated sectors consistent with previous GAC Consensus Advice.

 d.
 Dependencies/relationships with other areas of this report or external efforts.